VxV

-Five by Five, stylized as VxV is the second studio album by Christian metal band Wolves at the Gate.
-The album was released on June 10, 2014 by Solid State Records.
+VxV (read as Five by Five) is the second studio album by American metalcore band Wolves at the Gate.
+It was released on June 10, 2014 by Solid State Records.
 The album charted at No. 134 on the Billboard 200.

 Background

 The album is the follow-up to the debut album Captors that released in 2012 by Solid State Records.
 Speaking with Reel Gospel, vocalist Steve Cobucci explained the album title is based on a military rating on signal strength and clarity, with a five by five rating being the best.
 He went on to state that they believe the gospel message to be the "five by five" that the band can give.

-Music style
+Composition

 The music has been referred to as "post-hardcore and metal goodness", and "competent metalcore and post-hardcore."
 Also, some reviewers note the religiosity to the material on the album because "The conviction that the group brings out in their spiritual lyrics invigorates all other aspect of their music."

 Some have even went as so far as to say, the band are comparable to Underoath because the music contains "intricate guitars and anthemic choruses."
 Furthermore, the music might be appealing to some Thrice and Thursday fans due to the "post-hardcore leanings" of the material.